-Arias-de-Reyna used monochromatic graphics, with thick and thin lines for the two level curves $\tre(\zeta(s))=0$ and $\tim(\zeta(s))=0$ respectively.
-Instead we use color, and in addition we color separately based on the sign of the component which is not $0$.
+This function has an interesting property with respect to the zeros of $\zeta(s)$ on the critical line: \begin{lemma} (\cite[(1.6)]{Levinson} or \cite[Lemma 1]{Zhang}) Suppose $t>7$.
+Then we have $\zeta(1/2+it)=0$ if and only if $\tre(\eta(1/2+i t))=0$. \end{lemma} The lemma makes the level curves for $\eta(s)$ of interest.
+In \cite{Arias}, Arias-de-Reyna used the terminology \lq X-ray\rq\ for the level curves $\tre(\zeta(s))=0$ and $\tim(\zeta(s))=0$.
+Arias-de-Reyna used thick and thin lines for the level curves $\tre(\zeta(s))=0$ and $\tim(\zeta(s))=0$ respectively.
+We use color for the level curves of $\eta(s)$, and in addition we color separately based on the sign of the component which is not $0$.
 Thus the colors in Figure \ref{F:1} can be interpreted as follows:

 \begin{itemize} \item[Red:] $\tim(\eta(s))=0$ and $\tre(\eta(s))>0$ \item[Green:] $\tre(\eta(s))=0$ and $\tim(\eta(s))>0$ \item[Cyan:] $\tim(\eta(s))=0$ and $\tre(\eta(s))<0$ \item[Purple:] $\tre(\eta(s))=0$ and $\tim(\eta(s))<0$ \end{itemize}